 I tell stories with pictures.
 I am a photographer of kids & families, of weddings and events, food & stories.”

-I am a photographer of kids & families, of weddings and events.
-I am a maker of stuff, a good cook, and a daydreamer (even at night).
-I am the planner of fabulous fun parties.
-I have a fondness for newly sharpened pencils, post it notes, google eyes, road trips, brightly colored sneakers and quirky, smart people.
+Elizabeth (aka Liz) is a photographer, a maker of stuff, a good cook, and a daydreamer (even at night).
+She is the planner of fabulous fun parties.
+She has a fondness for newly sharpened pencils, post it notes, google eyes, road trips, brightly colored sneakers and quirky, smart people.